 - Finances: This has been my best year financially, I no longer have to worry about bills or look at my bank account when I want to buy something.
 However, I keep a minimalist approach to my life so I rarely spend money on “things” and instead invest in my team, friends, and family.

-- Relationships: I dramatically improved my networking and social circle in 2017 and have enjoyed a great romantic relationship.
+- Relationships: I dramatically improved my networking and social circle last year and have enjoyed a great romantic relationship.
 I’m learning a lot, growing, and getting outside of my comfort zone on a daily basis.

-- Personal Growth: In 2017, I gained massive clarity on who I am and what I want out of life.
+- Personal Growth: Last year, I gained massive clarity on who I am and what I want out of life.
 I no longer suffer from “Guru” worship and have found a way to tailor personal growth to my life in a way that brings me more joy and fulfillment.
 (Goodbye “Crush it work 18 hours a day!” mentality)

-Many of you are probably scratching your heads at this point thinking to yourself, “Andrew, I can’t think of ANYTHING that went well in 2017!“.
+Many of you are probably scratching your heads at this point thinking to yourself, “Andrew, I can’t think of ANYTHING that went well last year!“.

 If this is the case, then don’t worry.
 This process isn’t about logging big wins or grand results, it’s simply about identifying patterns, habits, and activities that helped move you towards the life that you want.

-If you can’t think of anything that went well in 2017, then think smaller.
+If you can’t think of anything that went well last year, then think smaller.

 Did you go to the gym at least once?
 That’s something that went well in your health and fitness.